oracle/weblogic-image-tool/site/cache.md

-  listItems     List cache contents addInstaller  Add cache entry for wls, fmw, jdk or wdt installer addPatch      Add cache entry for wls|fmw patch or psu getCacheDir   Prints the cache directory path setCacheDir   Sets the cache directory where to download required artifacts addEntry      Command to add a cache entry.
+  listItems     List cache contents addInstaller  Add cache entry for wls, fmw, jdk or wdt installer addPatch      Add cache entry for wls|fmw patch or psu addEntry      Command to add a cache entry.
 Use caution deleteEntry   Command to delete a cache entry help          Displays help information about the specified command